Kitware/MEVID/README.md

 - The outfid ID is `20`.
 - The camera ID is `424`, corresponding to camera G424 in the MEVA dataset.

+**Annotation toolchain**:

+The tool used to annotate MEVID is [available here](https://mevadata-public-01.s3.amazonaws.com/tools/mevid-annotation-tool-snapshot.tgz).
+The tool is a fork of our [DIVE tool](https://kitware.github.io/dive/), with some specialized components to handle actor linking and data management.
+The installation process follows the same docker-compose process as that for DIVE in general, [described here](https://github.com/Kitware/dive/blob/main/server/README.md).
+The specialized components may have some rough edges in terms of hard-coded specific assumptions about the MEVA data (pathnames, number of enrollment pictures, and so forth.)

+Our annotation tools are under active development and supported as project funds allow, with no guarantees that issues or feature requests will be addressed on any given timeline.
+If you have a particular capability you'd like added, Kitware accepts support contracts of virtually any size; contact us at `mevadata (at) kitware.com` for more information.

 **Dataset statistics**:

 ![MEVID_statistics](figs/mevid_statistics.png)